 Countryside and Rights of Way Act 2000 (CROW) brought in the duty to prepare Rights of Way Improvement Plans.
-CROW also has some effect on the duties and powers of Highway Authorities in managing rights of way according to the National Parks and Access to the Countryside Act 1949, the Countryside Act 1968, the Highways Act 1980 and the Wildlife and Countryside Act 1981 and with regard to Local Transport Plan and Nature Conservation issues.
+CROW also had some effect on the duties and powers of Highway Authorities in managing rights of way according to the National Parks and Access to the Countryside Act 1949, the Countryside Act 1968, the Highways Act 1980 and the Wildlife and Countryside Act 1981 and with regard to Local Transport Plan and Nature Conservation issues.

 Not all the changes proposed in CROW have come into effect, even though the Act has been passed into law and it remains for the government to pass regulations to bring certain proposals into effect.
-It is possible that some proposed changes will not be brought into effect and the government may revoke certain parts of the Act.
+It is possible that some proposed changes will never be brought into effect and the government may revoke certain parts of the Act.

 Rights of way are highways in law and while the National Parks and Access to the Countryside Act 1949 secured the creation of definitive maps and statements, upon which certain types of rights of way were to be recorded (often for the first time), other earlier pieces of legislation had an impact on rights of way.
 Significant pieces of legislation include the Rights of Way Act 1932 (now largely embodied in s31 Highways Act 1980) and the Highway Act 1835, which is particularly significant with respect to modern maintenance liability for some byways and restricted byways.

 Many Acts and Statutory Instruments are available on legislation.gov.uk although this becomes more sketchy as .
 Enter the name and date of the act if known, or search key words, or browse acts.

 - National Parks and Access to the Countryside Act 1949